 - Matric certificate, if completed Matric (certified copy)

-- Latest tertiary academic results, if at tertiary level (3 latest progress reports) (certified copies)
+- Latest tertiary academic record, if at tertiary level (certified copy)

 - Proof of tertiary registration (on tertiary letterhead)

-- Detailed breakdown of study fees (tuition, books and accommodation)
+- Estimated breakdown of study fees (tuition, books and accommodation)

 - Parents/ guardians ID documents (certified copies)

 - Parents/ guardians proof of income (latest payslips if employed/ affidavit if unemployed)

 - Proof of any other financial assistance, bursaries or loans being received (if applicable)